silverwind/dnsz/README.md

 > Generic DNS zone file parser and stringifier

 All current and future record types are supported as the module makes no effort to parse a record's content.
-It is highly configurable and has minimal dependencies.
+It is highly configurable and has no dependencies.

 ## Usage